Bert Hardy

 Albert William Thomas Hardy (19 May 1913 – 3 July 1995) was an English documentary and press photographer known for his work published in the Picture Post magazine between 1941 and 1957.

 Life and work

 Born in Blackfriars, Bert Hardy rose from humble working class origins in Southwark, London.
 The eldest of seven children, he left school at age 14 to work for a chemist who also processed photos.
 His first big sale came in 1936 when he photographed King George V and Queen Mary in a passing carriage during the Silver Jubilee celebrations, and sold 200 small prints of his best view of the King.
 His first assignment, at age 23, was to photograph Hungarian actor Sakall at the Mayfair Hotel.
 Hardy freelanced for The Bicycle magazine, and bought his first small-format 35 mm Leica.
-He signed on with the General Photographic Agency as a photographer, then founded his own freelance firm Criterion.
+He signed on with the General Photographic Agency as a Leica photographer, later founding his own freelance firm, Criterion.

+General Photographic Agency

+General Photographic Agency a Fleet Street, London agency, sold photos at least between 1880-1950.